2025 Office of the Ombuds Report | FINRA.org Skip to main content

-In this report, we address our role, why constituents contact us, how we help them, and who contacts us.
-In 2024, constituents raised a variety of topics.
-Investor-related topics ranged from fraudulent schemes to FINRA's handling of investor complaints and arbitrations.
-Industry-related topics included concerns about regulatory and disciplinary matters, qualification examinations, and disclosures.
-In addition, FINRA employees raised individual concerns about FINRA processes that impact them.
-As discussed in this report, when we learn about concerns, we evaluate them and, when appropriate, help to clarify matters or address issues.
+In this report, we provide information about our role, why stakeholders contact us, how we help them and who contacts us.
+Our 2025 cases were similar to those we received in 2024.
+Investor-related topics ranged from fraudulent schemes to FINRA's handling of investor complaints to the administration of arbitrations in the FINRA dispute resolution forum.
+Industry-related topics included concerns about regulatory matters (such as communication challenges between industry members and FINRA staff that we helped address), qualification examinations and disclosures.
+In addition, FINRA employees raised concerns about FINRA processes that affected them.
+As discussed in this report, when we learn about concerns, we evaluate them and, when appropriate, help to clarify situations or address fairness issues.

-FINRA’s ombuds team is willing and ready to listen, provide guidance, support positive change, and share feedback with management.
+Please contact us if you have questions, feedback or seek our assistance.
+FINRA’s ombuds team is willing and ready to listen, provide guidance, support positive change and share feedback with management.
 We hope you find this report informative.
-Please contact us if you have questions, feedback, or seek our assistance.

 Sincerely,